 2. The pandemic has raged out of control in some relatively poor countries: most notably Afghanistan and Iraq, which are under US occupation, in fact, if not in name.
 This has brought the correlation down from its April levels too.
 Those familiar with Jared Diamond's “Guns, Germs and Steel” will recall that spreading disease has typically been one of the most effective ways in which wealthy countries have devastated poorer countries.

 Recent research shows that the COVID-19 virus is mutating and appears to be becoming more contagious and virulent.
 This could at least partially account for why later outbreaks appear worse than earlier ones.

 It would seem to make more sense to use GDP per capita and COVID cases per capita, rather than to correlate by rank.
 I tried this; but the results were not encouraging.
 There was no correlation to be found.

-Here are some likely causes for the observed April correlation between GDP and confirmed COVID-19 cases: I think the first two are probably the most important from the standpoint of this article.
+Here are some likely causes for the observed April correlation between GDP and confirmed COVID-19 cases: I think the first three are probably the most important from the standpoint of this article.